Fire, Flood, & Drought: 5 Steps Toward Positive Change

 However, it is important to note that greywater systems should be installed in compliance with your local water codes, to avoid health risks and contamination.
 Greywater is ideally used on plants that you won’t be eating.

-5. Advocate Regenerative Water & Wildfire Management Policies
+5. Educate and Advocate Regenerative Water & Wildfire Management Practices

 Both cultural burns and controlled burns have been used all over the world and have been shown to improve soil fertility, improve soil water absorption, and reduce fire fuel loads by burning the excess dry material in the understory.